As a part of the WatchGuard Single Sign-On (SSO) solution, you can install the WatchGuard SSO Client.

 When you specify the location of the SSO Client .MSI file, be sure to use a path that points to a network location.
 Do not use a path that points to a local drive, such as your C: drive.

-For more information about software installation deployment for Active Directory group policy objects, see the documentation for your operating system, or these resources on the Microsoft website:
+For more information about software installation deployment for Active Directory group policy objects, see the documentation for your operating system, or this resource on the Microsoft website:

-- Editing Software Settings — How to use Group Policy to install software in Windows Server 2008 R2 and Windows Server 2012
+- Editing Software Settings — How to use Group Policy to install software on Windows Server 2012 (also applies to Windows Server 2016)

-- After you download the SSO Client for Mac OS X, open the .DMG file.
+- After you download the SSO Client for macOS, open the .DMG file.

 The ssoclient-installer.pkg file appears.